Expium/web-forms-for-jira/readme.md

     options - An array of strings that are the options for the dropdown for an input of type select

+    placeholder - The string that will be the placeholder text for text inputs

 commonFields - An object whose fields are objects describing the JIRA fields that are common accross all the types of issues that this form will create.
 The name